lavnik-balyan/CIS-550-Final-Project-MyHedgeFund/README.md

 ## Deployment Instructions:

+The data is included and must be uploaded to a database, and the credentials must be entered in the relevant files.

 1) Open the project code in Microsoft Visual Studio Code.
 2) cd into server and run 'npm install' and 'npm start' in the command line/terminal
 3) cd into client and run 'npm install' and 'npm start' in the command line/terminal